dji-sdk/Windows-SDK/README.md

 ### Supported Products

-The supported DJI products include Mavic Air and Phantom 4 Pro V2.
+The supported DJI products include Mavic 2 Pro/Zoom, Phantom 4 Pro V2.0+ (remote controller with screen), Mavic Air and Phantom 4 Pro V2.

 For Mavic Air, only WiFi connection is supported.
 Therefore, the PC or the laptop should have a WiFi adapter.